dahernan/gopherdiscovery/README.md

 # Gopherdiscovery: Simple Service Discovery for Go and nanomsg

-This is a library to provides a simple way to do service discovery in Go, or other languages compatibles with [nanomsg](http://nanomsg.org/)/[mangos](https://github.com/gdamore/mangos)
+This is a library to provide a simple way to do service discovery in Go, or other languages compatibles with [nanomsg](http://nanomsg.org/)/[mangos](https://github.com/gdamore/mangos)

 # Install and Usage